Back to blog

 Speaking directly to readers in an active voice can support comprehension, especially for people with dyslexia and other language impairments.
 For example: More people will understand “press the button” than “the button should be pressed.”

-Similarly, you should try to insert the key takeaway or objective at the start of the paragraph.
+Similarly, you should try to insert the key takeaway or objective at the start of a paragraph.

 When it comes to mobile accessibility, small screen sizes can make it difficult for some people with motor disabilities to comfortably navigate between pages.